SAP-samples/cap-service-integration-codejam/exercises/08-introduce-sap-cloud-sdk/README.md

 Entity "IncidentsService.Customers" is annotated with "@cds.persistence.skip" and cannot be served generically.
 ```

-But wait, I hear you say!
+"But wait!", I hear you say.
 Didn't we solve that issue by using mocking, and aren't we mocking now?

 Yes.